Logo

 Alanis Morissette dated actor and comedian Dave Coulier for a short time in the early 1990s.

-Alanis Morissette met Canadian actor Ryan Reynolds at Drew Barrymore's birthday party in 2002, and the couple began dating soon afterwards.
+Alanis Morissette met Canadian actor Ryan Reynolds at Drew Barrymore's birthday party in 2002, and they began dating soon afterwards.

 On May 22,2010, Alanis Morissette married rapper Mario "Souleye" Treadway in a private ceremony at their Los Angeles home.